romanrabodzei/Github-Certification-Preparation/GitHub Advanced Security.md

 </details>

 ---
-You want to enable custom secret scanning patterns for a specific repository to match unique project requirements.
+Q: You want to enable custom secret scanning patterns for a specific repository to match unique project requirements.
 What is your first step?
 <details><summary>Show the answer</summary><p>

 - **Navigate to the repository's 'Security & analysis' settings and set up custom secret scanning patterns**